jesterui/jesterui/pgnr-ui/README.md

 - [ ] "promote to other piece than queen"
 - [ ] support more NIPs!
 - [ ] crashes in firefox private mode (indexeddb is read-only..)
+- [x] use first nostr server in list for auto-connect
+- [x] encode and shorten gameIds
+- [x] ability to load game by id

 - [ ] Tournaments?
 How can they be implemented
 - [ ] PWA compatibility